 Typically, uncontested divorce cases working their way through the court system take several months.
 A Pflugerville attorney could help ensure that the mediation process keeps moving forward.

-Contact the attorneys at Angela Faye Brown & Associates today to discuss how we can help you with mediation proceedings.
+Contact the attorneys of Angela Faye Brown & Associates, PLLC, at 713-714-3710 in Houston or at 512-572-1207 in Austin today to discuss how we can help you with mediation proceedings.
 Our Pflugerville mediation lawyers could assist you in making key initial decisions in this process and work to protect the best interests of your children.
 Our goal is to help you resolve your family legal issues with a minimum amount of stress and emotional upheaval.